scotiabank/jester/README.md

 |---------|---------|-------------|
 | [`jester`](/packages/jester) | [![npm](https://img.shields.io/npm/v/@scotia/jester.svg?style=flat-square)](https://www.npmjs.com/package/@scotia/jester) | The basic version for creating snapshots with plain JSON |
 | [`jester-react`](/packages/jester-react) |[![npm](https://img.shields.io/npm/v/@scotia/jester-react.svg?style=flat-square)](https://www.npmjs.com/package/@scotia/jester-react) | The React specific version for use with React Components|

+## Contributing

+#### Scotiabank is committed to enriching the developer community through open source collaboration.
+We’ve just begun this exciting journey with all of you!
+At present, we’re only accepting contributions from individuals with whom we have a prior agreement.
+Stay tuned for more updates from us!